mdominguezd/martindominduran-website/content/project/DA_cashew_crop_mapping/index.md

 ---
-title: 'Domain Adaptation methods for mapping cashew crops in Africa'
+title: 'Bridging domains: Assessment of Domain Adaptation methods for mapping Cashew crops in Africa'
 summary: Here you can check the work that I have been doing for my Geo-Infromation Science MSc thesis.
 tags:
   - Deep Learning